 Later at night, as I sat in our backyard, I could not hold back the tears.
 There are dozens of others, I tried to remind myself; I haven’t been chosen yet.
 But no amount of consolations could negate the dread of the possibility of having to leave everything behind.
 What will happen to Amma?
 There’s no way she could manage on her own with her bad hip!
 And what fate befalls of a mistress when the king gets tired of her?
 What happened to the previous mistress?
 My head swam with several dark thoughts as I cried myself to sleep.

 I woke up to find a loaf of bread lying on a piece of paper near the fence.
-If only he were king, I thought.
+If only he were the king, I sighed.

 I spent the entire day convincing Amma that there must be a way out.

 “I’ll scar my face!
 The king surely wouldn’t want a scarred mistress!”

 But Amma didn’t relent.
 I could see she was fighting hard to be strong herself.
 She didn’t want this any more than me, yet she kept muttering about how good an opportunity this was.

 “Foolish child,” she said, trying to keep her voice from trembling, “think of all the riches you will have!
 You will live in the palace and you will never work a day in your life!”